ThijsTerporten/CheffsBuddy/README.md

 - [Git](https://en.wikipedia.org/wiki/Git): for version control
 - Google Chrome Dev Tools: for testing purposes.
 Console logging checking for breakpoints.
 - Prettier: to beautify code.
-- FontAwesome: used for icons in the footer.
-[FontAwesome](https://fontawesome.com/)
+- FontAwesome: used for icons throughout the website [FontAwesome](https://fontawesome.com/)
 - Heroku to deploy the project

 ## Code validation: